 This creamy vegan white bean soup is a healthy and cozy soup made with dry great northern beans.
-No presoaking required; just add a few pantry staples to your Instant Pot and get excited for a comforting meal.
+Just add a few pantry staples to your Instant Pot and get excited for a comforting dairy-free stew.

 Cozy up and grab a bowl of this creamy vegan white bean soup because it's officially soup season!

-This vegan white bean soup is full of low-fat, plant based protein and fiber from great northern beans.
-Just one cup of cooked great northern beans provides 15 grams of protein and 12 grams of fiber – that’s half the daily recommend intake of fiber!
+This vegan white bean soup is full of low-fat, plant-based protein and fiber from great northern beans.

 - Start by sauteing onion, celery, and garlic in a bit of olive oil until aromatic and browned.

-- Give the soup a stir then lock on the lid and set the pressure valve to sealing.
-Cook on high pressure for 35 minutes.
+- Lock on the lid and set the pressure valve to sealing.
+Cook on high pressure for 35 minutes for unsoaked beans and 17 minutes for soaked beans.
 Allow the pressure to release naturally, which will take about 20 minutes.

 - Give the soup a stir.
 Taste for salt and pepper.
 Enjoy!

-- 1 pound (2 cups) great northern beans
+- 1 pound dry great northern beans rinsed and sorted

 - 1 tablespoon olive oil